torappinfo/ebrowser/README.md

   - update [updateurl] : update the app. updateurl is optional.
   - pdf [filename w/o extension] {[options](https://www.electronjs.org/docs/latest/api/web-contents#contentsprinttopdfoptions)} : print to PDF file.
 All arguments are optional; empty option "{}" to capture long screenshot as vector graphics.
 - "!" address bar commands
-  "!xx ..." evaluates "xx.js" with the whole address bar text as arguments[0].
+  "!xx ..." evaluates "xx.js" with the whole text as arguments[0].

 #### Commands in no-focus mode (this mode is similar to vi Normal mode)
 Pressing "ESC" to enter no-focus mode if not sure.